 Arrow Electronics (ARW) Gains But Lags Market: What You Should Know

-Coming into today, shares of the electronics maker had gained 3.58% in the past month.
-In that same time, the Computer and Technology sector gained 5.48%, while the S&P 500 gained 5.65%.
+Prior to today's trading, shares of the electronics maker had gained 1.05% over the past month.
+This has lagged the Computer and Technology sector's gain of 3.63% and the S&P 500's gain of 4.69% in that time.

-Investors will be hoping for strength from Arrow Electronics as it approaches its next earnings release.
+Wall Street will be looking for positivity from Arrow Electronics as it approaches its next earnings report date.
 The company is expected to report EPS of $4.53, up 59.51% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $8.67 billion, up 3.37% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.67 billion, up 3.37% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $18.48 per share and revenue of $35.31 billion.
 These totals would mark changes of +19.23% and +2.42%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Arrow Electronics.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Arrow Electronics.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Arrow Electronics currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Arrow Electronics is currently sporting a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, Arrow Electronics is currently trading at a Forward P/E ratio of 6.74.
-This valuation marks a discount compared to its industry's average Forward P/E of 7.39.
+Digging into valuation, Arrow Electronics currently has a Forward P/E ratio of 6.67.
+For comparison, its industry has an average Forward P/E of 7.44, which means Arrow Electronics is trading at a discount to the group.

-It is also worth noting that ARW currently has a PEG ratio of 2.15.
+Investors should also note that ARW has a PEG ratio of 2.13 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-ARW's industry had an average PEG ratio of 1.12 as of yesterday's close.
+ARW's industry had an average PEG ratio of 1.14 as of yesterday's close.

 The Electronics - Parts Distribution industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 4, putting it in the top 2% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 8, which puts it in the top 4% of all 250+ industries.

 Click to get this free report